tangophi/convert_gpx_track_and_photos_to_kml_tour/README.md

 ---

-## 🎥 Recording the Tour as a Video

-Google Earth Pro allows you to **record a video** of the animated tour:
-1. Play the animated tour
-2. Use Google Earth's **movie maker** to export the video

----

 ## 📦 Installation & Dependencies

-This script uses the following Python libraries:
+This script uses numerous Python libraries.
-- `gpxpy`
-- `Pillow`
-- `pyheif` (for `.heic` image support)

-Run the script once.
+- Run the script once.
 It will indicate any missing modules.
 Then install them with 'pip install'

+---

 ## ⚙️ Customization
 You can tailor the script for your trip or region: